A study to assess the effects of ACI-24.060 in Alzheimer's disease and in Down Syndrome

 Who cannot participate in the study?

-- Any alcohol or drug abuse
+- Any alcohol or drug abuse or dependence within the past 5 years

 - Concomitant or past history psychiatric or neurologic disorder other than those considered to be related to Alzheimer’s disease (e.g. head injury with loss of consciousness, symptomatic stroke, Parkinson's disease, severe carotid occlusive disease, transient ischemic attacks hemorrhagic and/or non-hemorrhagic stroke)